 Remote video interviews

 Some video interviews take place outside of the potential employer’s office.
 In this case, you’ll be responsible for finding a quiet location with a good internet connection and a computer or laptop with a webcam.
 Specifically, you’ll need:

-- An internet connection with bandwidth speed of at least 1 megabits per second.
+An internet connection with a bandwidth speed of at least 1 megabit per second.

 If you don’t have these resources already, you may want to consider the following:

 Explore the resources available at the public library in your area.
 Some libraries have private rooms you can reserve and may be able to loan you the equipment you need.